Contents

 - respond in a timely fashion

-- not frustrate collective bargaining process or freedom of association
+- not frustrate the collective bargaining process or impede freedom of association

-After the agreement has been negotiated, a draft Enterprise Bargaining Agreement is given to all employees affected.
-The employees then vote on whether or not they agree to the agreement.
+After negotiations, a draft Enterprise Bargaining Agreement is circulated to all affected employees, who then vote on whether to accept the proposed terms.

 What Are The Types Of Enterprise Bargaining Agreements?

-Enterprise Bargaining Agreements can be made before or after employment occurs.
-For example, a Greenfields Agreement is made before employees are employed, between the employer/s and an employee association, such as a trade union.
+Enterprise Bargaining Agreements can be established either before or after employment commences.
+For instance, a Greenfields Agreement is negotiated prior to hiring, between the employer(s) and an employee association, such as a trade union.

 What Is In An Enterprise Bargaining Agreement?

 Wondering what needs to be included in an Enterprise Bargaining Agreement?
-Well, here’s our breakdown.
+Let’s break down the key components:

-- The date of termination of the agreement must be included.
-This date can’t exceed 4 years from when the Enterprise Agreement was approved by the Fair Work Commission.
+- The agreement must clearly state its termination date, which cannot exceed 4 years from the date of approval by the Fair Work Commission.

-- The Enterprise Agreement must set out how disputes are handled and allow an independent third party or the Fair Work Commission to settle disputes regarding National Employment Standards or modern award terms.
+- It should detail the dispute resolution process, including provisions for involving an independent third party or the Fair Work Commission to address issues related to the National Employment Standards or modern award terms.

 You Should Look Out For…

-The Enterprise Bargaining Agreement cannot leave an employee’s pay worse off than what is covered by their modern award.
-The agreement must leave the employee ‘better off overall’, which the Fair Work Commission will also examine.
+An Enterprise Bargaining Agreement must also ensure that an employee’s pay is not compromised relative to their modern award, and must leave the employee ‘better off overall’ – a principle that the Fair Work Commission examines closely.

 Why Do Employers Have Enterprise Bargaining Agreements?